jpfleury/gedit-markdown/README.md

 	  - with the keyboard shortcut *Ctrl+Alt+m* (can be changed in the configuration file);

-	  - by right clicking on the preview area (side or bottom panel) and selecting the item *Update Preview* (gedit 3 only).
+	  - by right clicking on the preview area (side or bottom panel) and selecting the item *Update Preview*.

 - *Toggle Markdown Preview visibility*: allows to display or hide the Markdown Preview panel tab.

 	Note: the keyboard shortcut *Ctrl+Alt+v* (can be changed in the configuration file) can be used to do the same.

-If gedit 3 is used, when right clicking on the preview area, a context menu appears and lists several options.
+When right clicking on the preview area, a context menu appears and lists several options.
 Besides the default ones (previous page, next page, copy, etc.), we have:

 - *Copy the current URL*: copy in the clipboard the URL of the document or the page being displayed in the preview tab.
 If it's a document that has not yet been saved to disk, this menu item is disabled.